How to Create a PTO Policy Blog Feature

 4. Outline the approval process and payout procedures

 The next step is to determine the PTO approval process to prevent PTO misuse and unscheduled absences.
-For example, if not an emergency, employees must submit PTO requests to be reviewed by supervisors or managers and HR.
+For example, if it’s not an emergency, employees must submit PTO requests to be reviewed by supervisors or managers and HR with enough prior notice.

 Define how the PTO approval process should work in your PTO policy: